 RDDS test Means one query sent to a particular “IP address” of one of the servers of one of the RDDS services.
 Queries shall be about existing objects in the Registry System and the responses must contain the corresponding information otherwise the query will be considered unanswered.
 Queries with an RTT 5 times higher than the corresponding SLR will be considered as unanswered.
 The possible results to an RDDS test are: a number in milliseconds corresponding to the RTT or undefined/unanswered.

-Test Plan means a plan for the Testing of the or Deliverables and other agreed criteria related to the achievement of Milestones as described further in paragraph 4 of Call Off Schedule 4;
+Test Plan means a plan: for the Testing of the Deliverables; and setting out other agreed criteria related to the achievement of Milestones, as described further in paragraph 4 of Call of Schedule 5 (Testing);

 Drug test means a test designed to detect the illegal use of a controlled substance.